nickp60/riboSeed/README.md

 # RiboSeed Pipeline
 Impatient?
 See our [Quickstart Guide](./quickstart.md)

-## Warning
+## Before We Start
 This pipeline is stil very much in testing.
-Please back up any and all data used, and work within a virtualenv just in case.
+Please back up any and all data used, and work within a virtualenv.

+Genome assembly gobbles RAM.
+If you, like me, are working on a 4gb RAM lappy, don't run riboSeed in parallel and instead run in series by using the `--serialize` option.
+That should prevent you from running out of RAM during the final SPAdes calls.

 ## Description

-RiboSeed is an supplemental assembly method to try to address the issue of multiple ribosomal regions in a genome.
+RiboSeed is an supplemental assembly refinemnet method to try to address the issue of multiple ribosomal regions in a genome.
 It takes advantage of the fact that while each region is identical, the regions flanking are unique, and therefore can potentially be used to seed an assembly in such a way that rDNA regions are bridged.

 The pipeline (currently) consists of optional preprocessing and two main stages: